-Take note of specific language your prospect uses and implement their words to describe their concerns going forward.
+Take note of specific language your prospects use and mimic their words to describe their concerns going forward.
 Mirroring is a great way to show prospects that you’ve heard them and you understand what their unique business problem is.

-The worst thing that can happen while you’re pitching is your prospect losing interest.
+The worst thing that can happen during your sales pitch is your prospect loses interest.
 As soon as they start thinking about what their dinner plans are, you’ve lost them.
 They don’t care what you’re saying anymore and they’re certainly not going to spend money on something they don’t care about.

-The best way to avoid this trap is to engage them as much as you can and as quickly as you can.
+The best way to avoid this?
+Engage quickly.
 How?
 Do your research!
 Before you get on the phone look up who they are, what they do, and come up with a plan.
-Looking up detailed company information can help you figure out their most likely pain points so you can craft an answer before they’ve asked the question.
-Being prepared will also make the pitch easier to deliver.
+Detailed company information helps identify your prospect’s pain points to craft an answer before they’ve asked the question.
+Preparation will also make the sales pitch easier to deliver.

-ZoomInfo can provide your sales team with direct dial phone numbers and email addresses as well as other detailed B2B data to get prospects on the phone faster.
-Get access to job titles, job functions, and hierarchy within organizations so you can deliver a more targeted pitch to your prospects.
+The ZoomInfo contact database can provide your sales team with direct dial phone numbers and email addresses as well as other detailed B2B data to get prospects on the phone faster.
+Get access to job titles, job functions, and organizational heirarchy to deliver a more targeted sales pitch to your prospects.
 Contact ZoomInfo today to learn more at 866-904-9666!